 Three shuttle options are available:

 - The Sasquatch Shuttle offers a daily on-and-off pass.
 Riders have easy access to all of the major sites along the Historic Columbia River Highway including Horsetail Falls, Wahkeena Falls, Angel’s Rest and more.
 Dogs are welcome on board.

 - The Gray Line Trolley offers a narrated hop on, hop off tour/shuttle full-day pass that stops at Multnomah Falls and eight other iconic sites in the Columbia River Gorge.
 Tickets are $19 per rider.

 - The Columbia Gorge Express is the city-bus route that shuttles riders between Portland, Multnomah Falls, Cascade Locks, Hood River and The Dalles.
 One-way trips are $10, and the shuttle is bike friendly.
-Or for only $30, you can buy the new annual GOrge Pass ($40 for adults; $20 for kids), which lets you hop on/hop off any of the buses around the Gorge (and helps protect the scenic area).
+Or purchase an annual GOrge Pass ($40 for adults; $20 for kids), which lets you hop on/hop off any of the buses around the Gorge (and helps protect the scenic area).

 Cyclists who arrive at Multnomah Falls do not need to book an advance ticket.
 One great option is to rent an e-bike at Ebike Multnomah Falls, 5 miles west of Multnomah Falls along the Historic Columbia River Highway.
-Guests can park for free at the rental location, hop on an e-bike and pedal about 15 minutes to Multnomah Falls to hike as much or as little as you like.
+Guests can park for free at the rental location, hop on an e-bike and cruise about 15 minutes to Multnomah Falls to hike as much or as little as you like.
 Cyclists then can lock their bike at the entrance and enjoy their day, no ticket needed.
 No experience is needed; riders 16 and over (sorry, it’s Oregon law) are allowed to use the e-bikes, and helmets are provided.

 More Tips for Visiting